nofxx/mcu_scaffold/avr/README.md

 ## Getting Started

 The following are instructions for getting up and running under different operating systems.
-This will take you through installing mcu-gcc, mcu-libc, mcudude, and the MCU GNU Binutils.
+This will take you through installing avr-gcc, avr-libc, avrdude, and the AVR GNU Binutils.